widdallc/Riak-PHP7/README.md

-# Riak Client for PHP
+# Riak Client for PHP 5.4 and up (made to work with PHP 7.4)

 **Riak PHP Client** is a client which makes it easy to communicate with [Riak](http://basho.com/riak/), an open source, distributed database that focuses on high availability, horizontal scalability, and *predictable* latency.
 Both Riak and this code is maintained by [Basho](http://www.basho.com/).